On algebraic Stein operators for Gaussian polynomials: An algebraic formalism of Stein operators

 where the constants $(a_k,b_k : k=0,\ldots,T)$ are explicit and given in \cite[Section 2.1]{aaps19b}, and $T$ is the number of distinct coefficients in $(\alpha_k,\, k=1,\ldots,K)$.
 Next, relying on \cite[Lemma 3]{azmooden}, relation (23), we can easily infer that $\mathcal{S} \in APSO(Y)$ is an algebraic polynomial Stein operator for $Y$.
 Up to now, only when $K=1$ (equivalently $d=1$, and corresponding to a scaled centered gamma random variable) do we know that $APSO(Y)=PSO(Y)$.
 For example, with the product Gaussian distribution $Y=X_1X_2$ we do not know whether $APSO(Y)=PSO(Y)$.
-See also Open Problem \ref{open-problem}, item (b).

 (ii) The following example provides a polynomial Stein operator that is not algebraic with $d=2$.
 Consider the target $Y=X^2_1 X^2_2$, a product of two independent chi-square random variables, each with one degree of freedom.
 In \cite{gaunt-ngb}, the author provided the following second order polynomial Stein operator